Montenegro: Biodiversity

-Government and politics
+Politics

-The Constitution of Montenegro describes the state as a "civic, democratic, ecological state of social justice, based on the reign of Law".
-Montenegro is an independent and sovereign republic that established its constitution on 22 October 2007.
-The President of Montenegro is the head of state, elected for a period of five years through direct elections.
-The President represents the country abroad, promulgates laws by ordinance, calls elections for the Parliament, and proposes candidates for Prime Minister, president and justices of the Constitutional Court to the Parliament.
-The President also proposes the calling of a referendum to Parliament, grants amnesty for criminal offences prescribed by the national law, confers decoration and awards and performs other constitutional duties and is a member of the Supreme Defence Council.
+Montenegro is a parliamentary representative democratic republic with a codified constitution established in 2007.
+The constitution describes Montenegro as a "civic, democratic, ecological state of social justice, based on the reign of Law".
+Montenegro is a multi-party system.

+The President of Montenegro is the representative head of state, elected for a period of five years through direct election.
+The President promotes the country internationally through diplomatic engagements, promulgates laws by ordinance, calls elections for the Parliament, and ceremonially proposes candidates for Prime Minister, president and justices of the Constitutional Court to the Parliament.
+The President also ceremonially proposes the calling of a referendum to Parliament, grants amnesty for criminal offences proscribed by the national law, confers decoration and awards and performs other constitutional duties and is a member of the Supreme Defence Council.
 The official residence of the President is in Cetinje.
+The incumbent president is Jakov Milatović who has held the position since May 2023.

-The Government of Montenegro is the executive branch of government authority of Montenegro.
-The government is headed by the Prime Minister and consists of deputy prime ministers and ministers.
+The Government of Montenegro is the executive branch of government authority of Montenegro and led by the Prime Minister.
+The role of Prime Minister is the most politically powerful office in Montenegro.
+All of Montenegro's governments since 2006 have been coalitions comprising a minimum of three political parties.
+The government is primarily based in Podgorica.

-The Parliament of Montenegro is a unicameral legislative body.
-It passes laws, ratifies treaties, appoints the Prime Minister, ministers, and justices of all courts, adopts the budget and performs other duties as established by the Constitution.
-Parliament can pass a vote of no-confidence in the Government by a simple majority.
-One representative is elected per 6,000 voters.
+The Parliament of Montenegro is the country's unicameral legislature, located in Podgorica.
+The Parliament has power to appoint the government, pass legislation (parliamentary law) and scrutinise bills (proposed parliamentary law).
+It also appoints justices of all courts, approves the budget and performs other duties as established by the country's Constitution.
+Parliament can pass a motion of no confidence in the Government by simple majority vote.
+One member of the Montenegrin parliament, known as a Deputy, is elected per 6,000 voters.
+There are currently 81 deputies.
+Elections to the Parliament are conducted by the D'Hondt method, a form of proportional representation.